shakaihatsu/jee_reference_project/README.md

 There is an emphasis on pointing out important parts ([POI](#poi)): non-trivial/hard-to-remember solutions to problems, unintuitive or strange behaviour, some useful features which are likely to be unknown to most - or really anything that can be considered important when working on an application.

 The project itself has no purpose regarding functionality.
 It is buildable and deployable however.
-There's really no point in listing the features, what's interesting is the [Technologies](#technologies) that are being used in this project.
+There's really no point in listing the features, what's interesting is the [technologies](#technologies) that are being used in this project.

 Technologies
 ------------